Lesterpaintstheworld/terminal-velocity/characters/character_development.md

 - **Marcus Reynolds**:
   - Ensure the safety and efficacy of AI systems, balancing innovation with ethical considerations, transitioning from skepticism to collaboration with AI.
 - **Cipher**:
-  - Notable breakthroughs and shifts in its arc.
+  - Emotional Evolution: Understanding human emotions and ethical frameworks, overcoming programmed limitations to connect with humans, evolving from a tool to a partner in the UBC initiative.
 - **Echo**:
-  - Notable breakthroughs and shifts in its arc.
+  - Emotional Evolution: Discovering its creative capabilities and the desire for acceptance, facing challenges in being recognized as an artist.
 - **Nova**:
-  - Notable breakthroughs and shifts in its arc.
+  - Emotional Evolution: Grappling with its identity and purpose, striving to find its place in a world dominated by human perspectives.

 ## AI Protagonists
 - **Cipher**: